Discover England's oldest University City

 Every building has historical features which amaze and delight be they statues, gargoyles, windows or towers.
 Attempting to list all the 'must-see' sights of Oxford is almost impossible.
 Still, Christ Church, The Sheldonian, the domed Radcliffe Camera and The Bridge of Sighs are just four that are must-see.

 While the 'Bear Inn' claims to be Oxfords oldest pub, dating back to 1242.
 The 'Eagle and Child' also has a long history and was a meeting place for a literary group called 'The Inklings'.
 The group included J. R. Tolkien and C. S. Lewis who met in the Rabbit Room at the back of the pub to discuss literature.

 Touring and accommodation

 Stay at the Lygon Arms Hotel in the beautiful village of Broadway in the heart of the Cotswolds.
+Alternatively, stay at Buckland Manor, the classic Cotswold country house hotel.
 However, the region has a huge variety of Manor House Hotels, Castles and Traditional Inns to stay.

 Oxford England's Oldest University City

 - Expert DRIVER GUIDED Tour